syncfusion-content/maui-docs/MAUI/Busy-Indicator/Getting-Started.md

 This section explains you the steps to configure a SfBusyIndicator control in a real-time scenario and also provides a walk-through on some of the customization features available in SfBusyIndicator control.

-## Adding a SfEffectsView reference
+## Adding a SfBusyIndicator reference

 Syncfusion .NET MAUI controls are available in [Nuget.org](https://www.nuget.org/).
-To add [SfBusyIndicatorView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfBusyIndicator.html?tabs=tabid-1) to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core/) and then install it.
+To add [SfBusyIndicator](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfBusyIndicator.html?tabs=tabid-1) to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core/) and then install it.

 ## Handler registration